 Cooking and Baking Without Oils

-If you are used to using oil and fats in your cooking and baking, you might think nothing will taste good without it.
-While your baked product will definitely taste different, it can be tasty.
+If you are used to adding oil and fats in your cooking and baking, you might think nothing will taste good without it.
+While your baked product will definitely taste different, it can still be tasty.
 It took me a lot of years and a lot of reading to uncover the tricks for making food cooked without oil to be just as delicious.
-I hope you will use these tips to try cooking without oil in your home.
+I hope you will use these tips to try cooking and baking without oil in your home.

 This muffin recipe uses pureed, crushed, or mashed fruit to replace the oil and add sweetness.
 You can have them ready in less than an hour.
 They are good for breakfast, snacks or in lunch boxes.
 There are several variations, but feel free to be creative by following the master base for muffins.